nsaunders/writing/posts/function-aschild-intro/index.md

 ---
 title: Function asChild
 description:
-  Polymorphic components are a good idea with questionable implementation.
-How I use a time-tested React pattern to overcome their pitfalls.
+  The pitfalls of polymorphic components, and how I use a time-tested React design pattern to overcome them
 published: 2023-07-31T15:00:00.000Z
 tags:
   - TypeScript